Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 describing which edges have zero or infinite length.
 That is, $\Edge_\infty(\Gamma)$ consists of those edges that are broken intervals, while $\Edge_0(\Gamma)$ consists of edges of zero length that are collapsed under the equivalence relation $\sim$ in \eqref{edgecollapse}.
 See \cite[Section 4.2]{flips} for more discussion of the combinatorial type.
 Any treed disk

 is the union of disks and spheres $C_v$ for the vertices $v \in \Ver(\Gamma)$ and interior and boundary edges $T_e$ for the edges $e \in \Edge(\Gamma)$.

-A treed disk $C$ is {\em stable} if the surface components $S_v$ with markings given by $S_v \cap T$ is the union of stable disks and the each broken interval $T_e$ has at most one breaking.
+A treed disk $C$ is {\em stable} if the surface components $S_v$ with markings given by $S_v \cap T$ is the union of stable disks and spheres and each broken interval $T_e$ has at most one breaking.
 This ends the Definition. \end{definition}

 The moduli space of stable treed disks with a fixed number of punctures has the structure of a compact Hausdorff space as in Charest-Woodward \cite{flips}.
 Let $\M_\Gamma$ denote the moduli space of treed bordered surfaces of type $\Gamma$.
 If $\Gamma $ is a type with an edge $e \in \Edge_0(\Gamma)$, we declare $\Gamma$ to be equivalent to the type $\Gamma'$ obtained by removing the edge $e$ and identifying the adjacent vertices $v_\pm \in \Ver(\Gamma)$.
 Denote by